Getting permission to fly your drone

 Two exemptions allow non-recreational operators to conduct lower risk operation in more remote areas without the need to apply for an SFOC.

 Although most UAV operators will need to hold an SFOC, some may benefit from these exemptions.
-Our infographic, Flying an unmanned aircraft?, will help you understand if you need an SFOC or if you qualify to operate under one of the exemptions.
+Our infographic, Do I need permission to fly my drone?, will help you understand if you need an SFOC or if you qualify to operate under one of the exemptions.

 To operate under an exemption, you must meet all safety conditions outlined in one of the following: